symforce package#

 set_symbolic_api(name)[source]#

-The default is symengine if available else sympy, but can be set by one of:
+The symbolic API can be set by one of:

 1. The SYMFORCE_SYMBOLIC_API environment variable